 Mars officials were also found to be interfering with FDA inspections, which included not allowing the inspectors to take photographs, not allowing them to review consumer complaints, and not providing photo copies of important records for consumer complaints, pest control, and shipping processes.

-This is troubling to say the last, and any pet parents who currently feed their pups Pedigree should reconsider based on these factors alone.
+This is troubling to say the last, and any pet parents who currently feed their pups Pedigree dog food should reconsider based on these factors alone.
+It’s pretty clear that Pedigree does not care about consumer complaints and can’t be bothered to provide safe products for dogs.

 However, even if we only consider the food itself, it’s composed of low value ingredients that come from questionable sources.
-While many pet parents purchase Pedigree due to its price, the truth is, you’re not even getting a good value since you’re not really paying for anything but junk.
+While many pet parents purchase Pedigree dog food due to its price, the truth is, you’re not even getting a good value since you’re not really paying for anything but junk like chicken by product meal and a glut of corn.

 We would encourage you to start your dogs on a better food as soon as possible.
 If you don’t know what food you should get for them, then we have a few recommendations for you below.

-All of the below foods use only high-quality, named meat proteins, healthy fruits and veggies, and they don’t have a glut of carbohydrates or useless fillers.
+All of the below foods use only high-quality, named meat proteins, healthy fruits and veggies, and they don’t have a glut of carbohydrates or useless fillers which cause digestive issues or weight gain.

-While these foods will cost more than Pedigree, you’re paying for quality.
+While these foods will cost more than Pedigree dog food, you’re paying for quality.
 Try to remember that purchasing a healthy food for your dog is an investment in their health and it increases the number of years that you get to spend with them.

 Need a healthier option?
 Here’s our recommended dry foods!